-- Proposals are to be submitted to the Executive officer at least two weeks before the scheduled date of the meeting.
+- Proposals are to be submitted to the executive officer at least 2 weeks before the scheduled date of the meeting.

-General information regarding submissions to Department of Health and Department Families, Fairness and Housing HREC
+General information regarding submissions to Department of Health and Department Families, Fairness and Housing - Human Research Ethics Committee (HREC)

-Researchers should note the following in preparing and submitting their application to the Department of Health HREC:
+Researchers should note the following in preparing and submitting their application to the HREC: